chriskrycho/v4.chriskrycho.com/content/classwork/phi7650-paper.md

 [^2-1]:	In this author's experience, instrumentalism is far more common among Christians trained in engineering than to those trained in the sciences---perhaps (and this is merely speculation) because the engineering disciplines *already* instrumentalize science.
 Cf. @torrance:reality-scientific-theology:1985 22.

-[^2-2]:	Cf. @laudan:beyond-realism.
-Interestingly, Laudan's view comports in this area with van Fraassen's constructive empiricism.
+[^2-2]:	Cf. @laudan:beyond-realism Interestingly, Laudan's view comports in this area with van Fraassen's constructive empiricism.

 [^2-3]:	To be sure, there are related fields which are quite young and, in this author's view, quite suspect, e.g. evolutionary psychology.
 But the field's findings are irrelevant to the age of the earth, and thus to the question at hand.